spookygames/gdx-gameservices/gdx-gameservices-googleplay-android/README.md

         ...
     }

-Android initialization code needs to use the View object. **Bold line** is important!
+Android initialization code needs to use the View object.

     public class MyAwesomeGameAndroid extends AndroidApplication {
         @Override